0x9ONU/Obsidian-Notes/3 - Junior Year/Spring 2025/HW&SW Co-Design/Week 12/Assignment 4/Hardware-Software Co-Design - Assignment 4.md

 #### Study 3: “Modeling and Mitigation of Static Noise Margin Variation in Subthreshold SRAM Cells” [7]

 The authors of this paper understood that when creating an SRAM design for lower-power system, especially when in the subthreshold region.
-However due to a lowered SNM as $V_{DD}$ is scaled closer and closer to the noise margins and $V_{th}$, the cell becomes much less stable and can become inaccurate due to silicon variations and
+However due to a lowered SNM as $V_{DD}$ is scaled closer and closer to the noise margins and $V_{th}$, the cell becomes much less stable and can become inaccurate due to silicon variations and yield degradation.
+They also find that the current solutions that try to solve the problem are not getting close enough.
+Normal SRAM SNM models often fail after falling below $V_{th}$ and existing body biasing techniques for silicon mitigation have many drawbacks.
+Therefore, the authors proposed two concepts: a way to better deal with SNM through **statistical SNM modeling**, and an **adaptive body biasing circuit** that can adjust a PMOS’ body bias to stabilize the SNM.

 #### Study 4: “A Review of Offset and Noise Reduction Techniques for CMOS Amplifiers” [8]